matt-may/matt-may.github.io/_posts/2016-04-28-dermfollow-system-for-better-diagnosis-treatment-of-skin-cancer.markdown

 layout: post
 title:  "DermFollow: Better Diagnosis and Treatment of Skin Cancer"
 date:   2016-02-22 20:14:28
-categories: visualization javascript d3 "neural networks"
+categories: visualization javascript d3 neural-networks
 ---

 Working with a team at Georgia Tech, I helped build DermFollow, a web